April 17, 2026 · By Alex Morgan

 How Agent Commission Splits Work Between Agent and Brokerage

-Common broker-agent split structures include:
+Common split structures:

 | Split Model | Agent Keeps | Broker Keeps | Common With |